Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 ### Network port: `80/TCP`
-Port which the integration should connect to.
-If you leave this empty, the integration should connect to port 8420.
+Port which the integration should connect to internally (legacy mapping).
+For direct (non-ingress) access you can still expose this port.
+The add-on also serves an ingress web UI.

+### Option: `ingress_port` Ingress Web UI Port
+External port the add-on's NGINX ingress listener will bind to (for local network access or when not relying solely on HA's managed ingress).
+Defaults to 8099.
+Change this if 8099 conflicts with another service.
+If omitted, 8099 is used.

 ### Network port: `47808/UDP`
 BACnet/IP port.
 The add-on seems to work if you leave this empty.
 Feel free to set it to empty if opening it causes issues.